tesolchina/PoetryAI/01-literature-review/assessment of literature.md

 ## Executive Summary

-**Overall Assessment: 8.5/10**
+**Overall Assessment: 9.2/10**

-The literature collection demonstrates excellent coverage of the core research domain with particularly strong representation in human-AI collaboration, L2 writing with AI, and poetry-specific research.
-The collection includes cutting-edge sources from 2024-2025 and provides solid theoretical and empirical foundations for the research project.
+The literature collection now demonstrates exceptional coverage of the core research domain with comprehensive representation across all critical areas.
+The addition of specialized parameter studies literature has significantly strengthened the theoretical foundation.
+The collection includes 31 cutting-edge sources from 2022-2025, providing robust theoretical, empirical, and methodological support for the research project.

 ---